-Over the past month, we’ve cleaned up the distribution, removing zap, an unmaintained CLI package management interface for AppImages, and the NX Software Center, our GUI for managing AppImages.
-This leaves the door open for better tools to be included in the distribution.
+Over the past month, we’ve cleaned up the distribution, removing zap, an unmaintained CLI package management interface for AppImages, and the NX Software Center, our GUI for managing AppImages, which leaves the door open to better tools in the distribution.

-We’re excited to introduce NX AppHub, a system to provide applications for Nitrux, particularly the CLI component, its central repository, and its integration daemon.
+We’re excited to introduce NX AppHub, a system for providing applications for Nitrux, including the CLI component, its central repository, and its integration daemon.

-Today’s news post will tell you how NX AppHub started, why we created it, and where you can get it.
+Today’s news post explains how NX AppHub got started, why we created it, and where you can get it.
 Let’s go!

 Background

-As I mentioned in that entry, the idea was that we would provide the AppImages ourselves and provide up-to-date content in our application.
-A major issue users had with the NX Software Center was the reliability of these applications because we did not provide them.
-They were often outdated or didn’t work, and in general, many people mistrust AppImages because “they’re downloaded from a random website.”
+As I mentioned in that entry, the idea was to provide the AppImages ourselves and keep our application up to date.
+A major issue users had with the NX Software Center was the reliability of the applications that we did not provide.
+They were often outdated or didn’t work, and in general, many people mistrust AppImages because “You downloaded from a random website.”

 We intended to finalize this work by October 2024, in time to present it at the Linux App Summit, held in Monterrey, Mexico, which would be the best opportunity to showcase this effort.
-Alas, a couple of months later, we could not continue working on this endeavor as we had a workforce shortage.
+Alas, a couple of months later, we could not continue working on this endeavor due to a workforce shortage.

 Nonetheless, this setback was an opportunity in disguise to develop a better solution.
-So, on the 24th of September, 2024, work started on NX Applications Hub, the original name of the initial implementation of NX AppHub, which was announced and presented on the 5th of October, 2024, during the Linux App Summit 2024, which you can watch below.
+So, on the 24th of September, 2024, work started on NX Applications Hub, the original name of the initial implementation of NX AppHub, which was announced and presented on the 5th of October, 2024, during the Linux App Summit 2024.
+You can watch it below.

 This implementation was based on our tutorial, Making an AppImage in Nitrux, which shows how to use appimage-builder and a Distrobox container to create an AppImage.
-So, NX Applications Hub was created as a fully automated version of that tutorial.
+So, I created NX Applications Hub as a fully automated version of that tutorial.

 In summary, using Distrobox containers and appimage-builder, NX Applications Hub allowed application generation locally without relying on external CI configurations.

-However, this implementation, while functional, ended up being too complex.
+However, this implementation, while functional, proved too complex.

 After a round of introspection, I found a couple of showstoppers with appimage-builder: first, that it was unmaintained, and second, that it couldn’t produce an AppImage from packages that had implemented Usrmerge, so any AppImage would’ve been made from software that was “stable” but inherently too old because it only pulled packages from Debian stable.

 The choice was evident to me: appimage-builder would not serve our purposes.
-And as fine as they are on their own, including containers increasingly felt like overkill as part of the process for what we wanted to achieve.
-A few months later, and having time after working in other recently presented projects, it was time to work on NX Applications Hub again.
+And, as fine as they are on their own, including the containers, they increasingly felt like overkill for the process we wanted to achieve.
+A few months later, after working on other recently presented projects, it was time to return to the NX Applications Hub.

-But not before watching some videos by other people using the distribution did I learn that the API endpoint in AppImageHub.com that the NX Software Center had been using for a very long time had stopped working.
-This caused severe problems in our application and the bad opinion of the users who tried the distribution and opened the application.
+But not until I watched some videos by other people using the distribution did I learn that the API endpoint on AppImageHub.com that the NX Software Center had been using for a very long time had stopped working, which caused severe problems with our application and a negative user experience for those who tried the distribution and opened the application.

-That was the second occurrence that happened to us, with AppRepo shutting down being the first, causing the same perception issues.
-The NX Software Center code’s lack of maintenance certainly didn’t help.
-Although it wasn’t broken, it was lagging behind other MauiKit applications.
+That was the second occurrence for us, with AppRepo shutting down being the first, causing the same perception issues.
+The NX Software Center’s lack of maintenance certainly didn’t help.
+Although it was working, it lagged behind other MauiKit applications.
 All this led me to decide it had been enough.
 I did a hard reset with NX Applications Hub, with the first order of the day being to shorten the name.

-The goal was clear: It needed to be easy to make and maintain, minimal, focused, and purpose-built, and it should not need to rely on any third-party API to provide applications.
+The goal was clear: it needed to be easy to make and maintain, minimal, focused, and purpose-built, and not rely on any third-party API to provide applications.

 As I mentioned, NX AppHub is a system, not a single utility.
-It comprises the following components, which we’ll discuss below in detail.
+It comprises the following components, which we’ll discuss in detail below.

 NX AppHub takes inspiration from appimage-builder, deb2appimage, zap, and appimaged.